NIVANorge/Ferrybox-code-challenge/README.md

     }
 ```

-Each measurement is identified by a unique string with a corresponding value.
+Each measurement is identified by a unique string (following the pattern boat_name/sensor_group/sensor/measurement) with a corresponding value.

-TODO: provide a description of the different instruments (INLET, CTD, etc.)
+Sensor_group ferrybox relates to a physical box with sensors in a dedicated room inside the boat.
+Seawater is pumped from a subsurface inlet into the
+ferrybox system.
+Sensor_group ferrybox/inlet refers to a set of sensors installed at inlet.
+CTD is used to measure the conductivity (closely related to salinity), temperature, and pressure (i.e. depth which is closely related to pressure) of seawater.

 ## Code challenge
 Sensors can sometimes read out wrong values, especially sensors sitting in water.
 The example data provided is not quality controlled.
 Before the interview, we'd like you to prepare a solution to the tasks below.